Kathrine Narducci: Early life

 Narducci was born to an Italian-American family in Italian Harlem, New York City.
-Her father, Nicky Narducci, was a bar owner and local figure in the Mafia in East Harlem, and was killed in a mob-related hit in front of his bar when Kathrine was ten years old.
+Her father, Nicky Narducci, a bar owner and local figure in the Mafia in East Harlem, was killed in a mob-related hit in front of his bar when Kathrine was ten years old.

 Career

 Narducci's acting career began in 1993 when she brought her 9-year-old son to an open casting call for the role of a 9-year-old boy in A Bronx Tale.
 While auditioning her son, Narducci successfully auditioned for the role of the film protagonist's mother.
 In following years, she made multiple guest appearances in television shows, including Law & Order, Law & Order: Special Victims Unit, NYPD Blue, Third Watch, and Blue Bloods.
 In 1999, she was cast as Charmaine Bucco, Artie Bucco's wife, on the HBO crime drama series The Sopranos, a role she played until series finale in 2007.

 In 2009, she starred in the gangster film Chicago Overcoat.
 In 2014, she played a supporting role in Clint Eastwood's Jersey Boys.
 Also that year, she was regular cast member in the Starz crime series Power.
 The following years, she had supporting roles in films The Wizard of Lies (2017), Bad Education (2019), The Irishman (2019), and Capone (2020).
-In 2019, she had a recurring role in the Epix series Godfather of Harlem.
+In 2019, she began a recurring role in the Epix series Godfather of Harlem.
+In 2022, Narducci was cast as Anna Genovese, the second wife of mobster Vito Genovese, in the film The Alto Knights directed by Barry Levinson.